Mekinere/hagaiMushroom/readme.txt

         *on click, leads to a "purchase page" that shows: Text Description, Grid Range, Image of Item, price,

-*drop-down menu's at the top for different campaigns/cities? followed by sections for weapons, armor, etc.
+*drop-down menus at the top for different campaigns/cities? followed by sections for weapons, armor, etc.

 *fake company about at the bottom